SebastianElvis/english-research-lint/README.md

 Passive voice should be used **sparingly and purposefully**.

-- e.g. What is done is more important than who did it.
+- e.g. In the *methods section* where what was done is more important than who did it.

 ### 2.1.
 It’s OK to use "We" and "I"